 This week's European Central Bank meeting will show whether the ECB can save the global economy.
 Here's how to get ready.

-The lousy nonfarm payroll report did one thing for the dollar: it focused investors' attention on Europe, and the upcoming meeting of the European Central Bank, for moves that could possibly give the global economy a boost.
+The lousy nonfarm payroll report did one thing for the dollar: it focused investors' attention on Europe, and the for moves that could possibly give the global economy a boost.

 "What we're looking at here is for the ECB to intimate very strongly that they're looking at cutting rates," says Andrew Busch, global currency and public policy strategist for BMO Capital.